-In addition to securities litigation, Mr. Prussin has extensive experience in derivative actions.
-Mr. Prussin was special litigation counsel in the derivative actions on behalf of Summit Metals, Inc., actions which resulted in entry of a judgment, after trial, of $43 million in cash, plus an order transferring the stock of two multi-million-dollar companies to the plaintiff.
-Mr. Prussin is co-lead counsel in several of Pomerantz’s pending derivative actions.
+Adam Prussin specializes in securities litigation and has extensive experience in derivative actions.
+He was special litigation counsel in the derivative actions on behalf of Summit Metals, Inc., actions which resulted in entry of a judgment, after trial, of $43 million in cash, plus an order transferring the stock of two multi-million-dollar companies to the plaintiff.

-Before joining the Firm, Mr. Prussin was a named partner in Silverman, Harnes, Harnes, Prussin & Keller, which specializes in representing plaintiffs in shareholder derivative and class action litigation, particularly those involving self-dealing by corporate officers, directors and controlling shareholders.
-Mr. Prussin played a key role in several landmark derivative cases in the Delaware courts, and has appeared frequently before the Delaware Supreme Court.
+Before joining the Firm, Adam was a named partner in Silverman, Harnes, Harnes, Prussin & Keller, which specializes in representing plaintiffs in shareholder derivative and class action litigation, particularly those involving self-dealing by corporate officers, directors and controlling shareholders.
+He played a key role in several landmark derivative cases in the Delaware courts, and has appeared frequently before the Delaware Supreme Court.

 Adam graduated cum laude from Yale College in 1969 and, after obtaining a Master’s Degree from the University of Michigan in 1971, received his J.D. degree from Harvard Law School in 1974.

 Adam is admitted to practice in New York, the United States District Courts for the Southern and Eastern Districts of New York, and the United States Courts of Appeals for the Second, Ninth and D.C.
 Circuits.